top of page

 7. Start the mixer again and begin adding small amounts of water until the desired consistency is obtained.
 When pouring water into the mixer, allow it to mix for a minute or so before adding more.
 Adding too much water will only weaken the final mixture, making it unstable.
 Introduce just enough water for the chemical processes to take place, so that the lime and sand properly bond.
 A mix which resembles a hardy pizza dough is ideal.

-8. Once an optimal mixture of sand to lime to water is obtained, allow it to continue mixing for 10-20 minutes.
+8. Once an optimal mixture of sand to lime to water is obtained, allow it to rest for several minutes prior to briefly mixing it again.

-9. Stop the mixer and let the mortar settle before applying it.
+9. Stop the mixer and let the mortar settle again before applying it.

-If you would like to see some of our completed Masonry and Stonework projects which used Natural Hydraulic Lime Mortar, please visit our Gallery and Current Projects pages.
-We are currently in the process of reconstructing 17th-Century Limestone Stonework, involving Church features at the Norfolk Heritage Lodge in Saanich, B.C., Canada.
+If you would like to see some of our completed masonry and stonemasonry projects which used Natural Hydraulic Lime Mortar, please visit our Gallery and Current Projects pages.
+We are currently in the process of reconstructing 17th-Century Limestone Stonework, involving Gothic Cathedral features at the Norfolk Heritage Lodge in Saanich, B.C., Canada.

 If you have any questions, please visit our Contact Page to reach us.
 And don't forget to visit our Masonry Blog to find other articles pertaining to Masonry and Stonework.